-The coordination points can either be disks or servers or both.
+The coordination points can be disks, servers, or both.

 Coordinator disks

 Disks that act as coordination points are called coordinator disks.
 Coordinator disks are three standard disks or LUNs set aside for I/O fencing during cluster reconfiguration.
 Coordinator disks do not serve any other storage purpose in the SFCFS configuration.